 - Hot Tip: Book a time for the tram tour as soon as you arrive at the Space Center.
 Unsurprisingly, it’s super popular and fills up fast!

-The Aquarium Adventure Exhibit features 500,000-gallons with 400 species of marine life from all over the world.
+The Aquarium Adventure Exhibit features 500,000-gallons with over 300 species of marine life from all over the world.

-- Louisiana Swamp – Highlights include gators, snapping turtles, and bullfrogs.
+- Gulf Coast & Louisiana Bayou – Highlights include gators, snapping turtles, and bullfrogs.

 - Shipwreck – Explore a sunken ship and the marine life living among its wreckage.
 You can’t miss the giant Pacific octopus and the living coral reefs.

 - Rainforest – You might be surprised at what lurks in the waters of tropical rainforests: red-bellied piranhas and venomous stingrays!

 - Sunken Temple – “Ruins” of a lost Mayan civilization featuring a 20-foot Tiger Reticulated Python.

 - Stingray Reef – Touch and feed real stingrays – the kids will love it!